virtru-corp/virtru-charts/cks/README.md

 set `logStdoutEnabled: false`, update your values to `logConsoleEnabled: false` or console logging will silently revert to enabled.

+**Relevant to users who explicitly omit `kasPublicKeyFile` or `kasPrivateKeyFile`**

+The template defaults for `KAS_PUBLIC_KEY_FILE` and `KAS_PRIVATE_KEY_FILE` have been updated from `/app/dsp-keys/kas-cert.pem` / `/app/dsp-keys/kas-private.pem` to
+`/app/keys/rsa001.pub` / `/app/keys/rsa001.pem` to match the actual runtime paths.
+Installs that rely on the template default rather than setting these explicitly in `values.yaml` should verify the correct path is in use after upgrading.
 ---

 ### Assumptions